 LWOW X Arbitration - an all-virtual collaboration that will be led by Marike Paulsson, will focus on the global arbitration arena.
 Teams in this program will create implementable solutions to procedural, regulatory, or statutory problems in arbitration while honing team work, innovation, project management, problem solving, technology, social networking, and cultural competency skills.
 This program is based on LawWithoutWalls, originally founded by Miami Law Professor Michele DeStefano, a program which tackles the cutting edge issues at the intersection of law, education, technology, and innovation.

 Students may participate on international moot court teams competing in a variety of specialized international commercial and investment arbitration competitions in Buenos Aires, Frankfurt, Madrid, and Vienna.
 Some of our successes include winning first place in the Madrid and Frankfurt competitions.

 Scholarship Opportunities for Students

 Carolyn B. Lamm-White & Case International Arbitration Endowed Scholarship Fund

 The law firm of White & Case LLP generously established an endowed scholarship fund that not only honors Miami Law alumna Carolyn B. Lamm but also supports a deserving student who is pursuing an LL.M. in International Arbitration.
 Students receiving scholarship support will be known as the Carolyn Lamm/White & Case Scholars.
 Read More.

 UM/Young ICCA Scholarship

 The University of Miami School of Law and Young ICCA award one full-tuition scholarship each year to an outstanding Young ICCA member to attend Miami Law’s one-year LL.M. program in International Arbitration.
 Read More.

-This is awarded to a top Brazilian attorney to attend the one-year postgraduate LLM program in international arbitration.
+This is awarded to one or more top attorneys to attend the one-year postgraduate LLM program in international arbitration.
 Read More.